mhagger/git-imerge/README.rst

         conflict, commit, and then re-execute the git-mergemate command to continue.

-    git-mergemate BRANCH1..BRANCH2
+    git-mergemate find-conflict BRANCH1..BRANCH2

-        Use bisection to determine the latest commit on BRANCH2 that can be merged successfully into BRANCH1.
+        Use bisection to determine the earliest commit on BRANCH2 that causes a conflict when merged to BRANCH1.
 Don't actually retain any merges.

-    git-mergemate BRANCH1...BRANCH2
+    git-mergemate find-conflict BRANCH1...BRANCH2

-        Use bisection to find one of the latest commit pairs (one from each branch) that do not merge cleanly.
+        Use bisection to find a pair of earliest commits (one from each branch) that do not merge cleanly.
 Don't actually retain any merges.

+    git-mergemate reparent [PARENT...]

+        Change the parents of the HEAD commit to the specified list.
+        Write the name of the new commit object to stdout without actually pointing HEAD at it.

     In all cases, only the --first-parent commits are considered for merging, and git rerere is disabled.

-    positional arguments:
-      range           BRANCH | BRANCH1..BRANCH2 | BRANCH1...BRANCH2

-    optional arguments:
-      -h, --help      show this help message and exit --diagram       Compute diagram of conflicts using bisection --full          Compute diagram of conflicts by computing all possible merges (otherwise a much faster bisection-based algorithm is used)

 .. _`my blog`: http://softwareswirl.blogspot.de/